 In 12 Ways to Bring Peace Into Your Days, Dr. Paulette Sherman advises us to:

 "Say no to things that drain your energy and that don’t align with your Spirit.
 This enables you to say Yes to the things that do bring peace to you."

 This seems so easy to do: we just start saying no. Yet, it's not always simple to do.

 We over-commit to things we enjoy.
 We try to please everyone while putting our needs on the back burner.
 And we end up stressed out and forgetting why we enjoyed these things in the first place.

 This one may require some deep self-analysis, but take the time to figure out what activities align with our Spirit.
 Say Yes to the things that won't create more stress and anxiety.
 And start saying No to the activities that only add negative energies to our already hectic day.

 It's not an exaggeration to say that meditation saved my life.
 It brings me a sense of quiet strength and balance that cannot be overstated.
 It's a foundation that I've built my life upon.

 That's a conscious choice and the first defense in my anti-stress battle plan.

-Your battle plan will be different but the goals will be the same.
-Stop accepting that your day will always be stressful because that's the way life is.
-Start creating a personal anti-stress plan that works for you.
+Our battle plans will all be different but the goals will be the same.
+Stop accepting that our day will always be stressful because that's the way life is.
+Start creating a personal anti-stress plan instead of winging it.
 While we'll never be able to eliminate every stress, we can do a lot to prevent challenges and create a stronger mental foundation for handling stress.